 CARBON DIOXIDE (CO2)

-We calculate our tire production’s greenhouse gas (GHG) emissions from raw material purchasing to the disposal of the product in compliance with the ISO 14064 standard.
-Our Russian and US factories use own power stations for generating part of the energy it needs.
-Therefore, the factory’s direct GHG emissions exceed those of the factory in Finland.
+We calculate our tire production’s greenhouse gas (GHG) emissions from raw material purchasing to the disposal of the product in compliance with the ISO 14064 standard and GHG protocol.
+We generate part of the energy needed in our own power stations excluding the factory in Finland.
+Therefore, the Finnish factory’s direct GHG emissions are below those of the other factories.

 Nokian Tyres wants to contribute to tackling climate change by setting ambitious science-based climate targets.
 In May 2018, Nokian Tyres joined the Science Based Targets initiative with the aim of setting more precise targets that are assessed and validated by an external organization.
 The climate goals, Science Based Targets, were published in May 2020.
 The four targets are in line with the Paris Agreement, and the base year for the first three targets is 2018 and 2015 for the fourth target.
 All the targets should be achieved by 2030.